 @ is considered as a response file; it is replaced by arguments read from the file (separated by blanks and end of line).

 Only the most common commands and options are shown here.
-For most advanced and experimental features see section Command Reference.
+For the most advanced and experimental features see section Additional Command Reference.

 During analysis and elaboration GHDL may read the

 ieee files.
-The location of these files is based on the prefix, which is (in priority order):
+The location of these files is based on the prefix, which is (in order of priority):